Last Updated on May 17, 2026 by Ryan Roberts

 A good startup lawyer does more than draft documents.

-The job is part risk triage, part process design, part negotiation support, and part translation.
-Heck, even part therapist.
-You are paying for judgment about what matters now, what can wait, and which shortcuts are harmless versus costly.
+The work is part risk triage, part process design, part negotiation support, and part translation.
+In practice, you are paying for judgment about what matters now, what can wait, and which shortcuts are harmless versus costly.

 If you are following common venture norms, your lawyer is also helping you stay inside the lane that future investors expect.

 As the company grows, legal gets more operational.
 Now the work is customer paper, vendor terms, hiring friction, approvals, board process, data use questions, and financing prep.
+For a deeper look at employment-side issues, see The Ultimate Startup Hiring Guide.
 In a priced round, your counsel will usually work from NVCA forms or similar market-standard structures because standardized venture documents usually reduce time and cost.

 For example, imagine you hire a contractor to build core product features before the company is properly formed and without a strong assignment agreement.
 You may think you bought the code because you paid for it.
 But payment and ownership are not the same thing.